 When you come home every day during the test, check for signs of distress in your dog.

-- Body language: calm, relaxed dogs will appear that they just woke up from a nap, whereas stressed, anxious dogs will be panting, ears tucked behind their head, and their tail might be between their legs.
-In addition, anxious dogs may be overly excited (in a fearful way) when you return.
+Calm, relaxed dogs will appear that they just woke up from a nap, whereas stressed, anxious malamutes will pant with their ears tucked behind their head, and their tail might be between their legs.

-- Destructive behavior: if you come to any rips, scratches, or destroyed furniture, it may be a sign that your dog reached their tolerance for being alone and went the destruction route.
-This is very common for Alaskan Malamutes and signals that they were bored and/or frustrated.
+If you come to any rips, scratches, or destroyed furniture, it may be a sign that your malamute reached their tolerance for being alone and went the destruction route.

-- Whining/howling: Before entering your house, listen for whining, howling, or crying.
-Although it’s normal for Malamutes to do this shortly after you leave, it’s not a good sign if they are still doing it when you return.
-Crying for an extended period can signal stress, boredom, and/or frustration.
+Before entering your house, listen for whining, howling, or crying.
+Although it’s normal for malamutes to do this shortly after you leave, it’s not a good sign if they are still doing it when you return.

 3. Monitor their behavior.

 Because of modern technology, you can also monitor your dog’s behavior while you are away.
-Many dog cameras allow you to peek in on what your dog is doing from your phone.
-This way, you can test their behavior without having to replace some of your belongings.
+Many dog cameras allow you to peek in at your dog’s actions from your phone.

-There are many ways to lessen the time an Alaskan Malamute needs to spend alone.
 Through flexible hours, community help, and modern technology, it’s easy to give your Alaskan Malamute outlets while you’re away.

 Hire a Dog Sitter/Dog Walker

 Nowadays, with numerous apps and professional websites, dog sitters are everywhere.
-Not only that, but dog sitting and dog walking services are cheaper than ever.
+Also, dog sitting and dog walking services are cheaper than ever.
 In 2020, the average cost for a 30-minute walk cost $22.56.
-Although this largely depends on where you live, this is an excellent option for lessening the time your dog has to spend alone.

 Dog walkers give two specific benefits to you and your dog: